 - Grab a drink at Beer Park after dark, which is located on the rooftop of Paris overlooking the Strip and the Fountains of Bellagio.
 The rooftop perch also offers great views of Paris’ light show.
 People watching, water shows, light shows, and beer bundled together- Not a bad way to spend an evening.

 - The best spot to get a full tower view of the light show at Paris is from the sidewalk in front of the Bellagio Fountains across the street.
 As an added bonus, that is also the best view for the Fountains of Bellagio which feature choreographed dancing fountains.
-Can’t beat a 2-1 show deal.
+Can’t beat a 2-1 free show deal.

 - As with any other free show in Las Vegas, it tends to be better with a cocktail in hand.
 Luckily, Las Vegas has loose open container laws and a CVS that sells cold beverages on nearly every corner.
 Grab a cold beer or canned drink at the CVS located right next to Paris, post up, and enjoy the show.